CREDENTIALING

 Facial authentication eliminates the ability to share credentials or use fraudulent credentials for access

-By going “fully biometric”, Tampa Bay has quickly become an early leader in the use of facial authentication in sports in the process, and is now using the Wicket platform as part of their Express Entry program that allows fans to use their face to scan their tickets.
+Staff education was prioritized, and by going “fully biometric”, Tampa Bay has quickly become an early leader in the use of facial authentication in sports in the process.
+Tampa Bay is now using the Wicket platform in its Express Entry program, allowing fans to scan their tickets with their faces.